Pool 8-Ball & 9-Ball the Stance

 …“We normal players have to think about it.”
 I was flattered to be considered normal by such a talented player, so I listened to his advice and watched his demonstrations avidly.

-“What I do,” he continued, “is visualise the upcoming stroke, for instance I’ll place the cue in what I think is the ideal position to make a perfect stroke.
+“What I do,” he continued, “is visualize the upcoming stroke, for instance I’ll place the cue in what I think is the ideal position to make a perfect stroke.
 I hold the cue lightly at the butt end of the grip, making sure it is level and above my right foot.”
 Photo 1.

 “After I’ve done that, and made a decision on the angles necessary, I’ll step forward into position with my left foot.”
 Photo 2.
 “From then on I always keep my right foot under the cue, and if possible I try to keep my right foot facing forward, towards the cue tip.”

 “How about the position of your back?”
 I asked.
 “Do you stand almost upright like some people do or do you bend over the cue until you’re looking straight along it?”

 “It depends on how tall or small you are.
 As far as I’m concerned, Pool is a game for the taller player.
 Being tall means you can look down on the balls and more easily interpret the angles necessary, and there is less need to bend your knees or back.
 Another benefit of being tall is that tall players have less reliance on the mechanical rest, or 'the backhoe,' as some players call it.
 However, if the stroke is a fine one and at the opposite end of the table it makes sense to bend right over your cue and sight along it like a rifle barrel; then you have to bend your knees.”
 Photo 3.